616.23 Traffic Control for Field Operations

 A traffic control plan describes temporary traffic control measures to be used for facilitating the movement of traffic through a temporary traffic control zone.
 They play a vital role in providing continuity of safe and efficient traffic flow when a work zone or an incident area temporarily disrupts normal traffic flow.

-Several temporary traffic control plans, referred to as typical applications, are included in this article.
+Several temporary traffic control plans, referred to as typical applications, are presented in EPG 616.8 Typical Applications.
 These plans depict the most common applications of temporary traffic control devices used in highway-related operations.

 A temporary traffic control zone is a section of highway where traffic conditions are changed due to a work zone or an incident area through the use of temporary traffic control devices, law enforcement, or other authorized officials.
 It extends from the first warning sign or rotating/strobe lights on a vehicle to the last temporary traffic control device.
 The zone may either be stationary or move as work progresses.

 A temporary traffic control zone consists of four basic components: advance warning, transition, activity and termination.